shader-slang/slang/docs/linking.md

 Which looks a little like a definition of `Thing` but because of the `[__extern]` it actually means that `Thing` is defined elsewhere.

-Without further language and API support, that every module has all of it's symbols include the module name becomes a problem.
+Without further language and API support, having every module have all of it's symbols include the module name becomes a problem.
 If we have two modules `module-a` and `module-b` - how do I use a function defined in `module-a` in `module-b`?
 There needs to be mechansism/s to allow access to the function as part of the other module.
 Until the language and API features are added to allow such support, the problem is side stepped by allowing the specifying of a module name.
 If `module-a` and `module-b` use the same module name they will be able to access one anothers symbols during linkage.

 Specifying the module name can be achieve on the command line with the `-module-name` option as in